AlexMurariu/JavaToyLangInterpreter/README.md

-This is a toy language interpreter made for the advanced programming methods course.
+I made a toy language interpreter for the advanced programming method and I used Java and JavaFX.